Happy1HappyHappy/Recognition-using-Deep-Networks/README.md

 - `transformer.py`: Re-implements the digit recognition network utilizing transformer layers in place of the convolutional layers.
 - `img_preprocessor.py`: Utilities for custom image preprocessing.
 - `owned_network.py`: Implements a simple CNN to classify the Fashion MNIST dataset, including functions to display samples and loss curves.
-- `owned_network_opt.py`: Expands on `owned_network.py` by conducting an automated hyperparameter search using a linear search strategy.
-Trains final network with best configs and saves results.
+- `network_optimizer` : Automated Phase 1 hyperparameter search using a linear search  strategy across five dimensions: learning rate, convolution filter size, dropout rate, optimizer, and number of epochs.
+- `network_optimizer_phase2` : Builds on the best configuration found in Phase 1 by fixing those parameters and conducting a Phase 2 search across three additional architectural dimensions: number of hidden nodes in the FC layer, batch size, and activation function.
 - `data/` and `files/`: Directories containing the default PyTorch dataset files and custom handwritten images/Greek letters.
 - `model/`: Directory storing the trained model states (e.g., `model.pth`).
 - `results/`: Directory storing outputs from hyperparameter search, such as `search_results.csv` and evaluation plots.